techlgbt/info-site/moderation.markdown

 Clear communication between our staff and others is vital to making appropriate decisions and maintaining healthy relationships with the wider Fediverse.

-We issue statements via our server account, `@mods@tech.lgbt`.
+We issue statements via our server account, [@mods@tech.lgbt](https://tech.lgbt/@mods).
 Our staff are allowed to express their own opinions on their own accounts, but personal account posts do not represent the moderation team or server as a whole.

 Communication between another server’s moderation staff and ours should be done through our email, mods@tech.lgbt, or through direct messaging to the @mods@tech.lgbt account.
 For these official communications, it is done as the collective voice of our moderation team.